Veterinary Scholars Program

 - Be admitted to Purdue University West Lafayette in a major of your choice

-- Participate in a personal interview on the Purdue University West Lafayette campus, if invited.
+- Participate in a personal Skype interview, if invited.

 The Admission Committee will review your academic record as well as your extracurricular activities, including animal and veterinary experiences, work experiences, awards and evidence of leadership.

-- Maintain a grade point average (4.0 grade scale) greater than or equal to:
+- Maintain a cumulative grade point average (4.0 grade scale) greater than or equal to:

 - 3.25 for semesters 1 and 2